vibat/dynamics-of-form/README.md

 ## Getting Started

 The easiest way to run the program is to simply [download the release build](https://github.com/vibat/dynamics-of-form/releases).
-Run the .exe and you're good to go!
+Windows users can use the .exe, while Mac users will likely have success with the .jar.
+If the .jar isn't running, make sure you have a Java runtime installed ([download](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)).

 Otherwise you can build the jar using the source.